pyscf.lo package#

 >>> loc_orb = pm.kernel()

-pyscf.lo.ibo.Pipek(mol, orbocc, iaos, s, exponent, minao='minao')
+pyscf.lo.ibo.Pipek(mol, orbocc, iaos, s, exponent, minao='minao')#

 Note this localization is slightly different to Knizia’s implementation.
 The localization here reserves orthogonormality during optimization.
 Orbitals are projected to IAO basis first and the Mulliken pop is calculated based on IAO basis (in function atomic_pops).
 A series of unitary matrices are generated and applied on the input orbitals.
-The intemdiate orbitals in the optimization and the finally localized orbitals are all orthogonormal.
+The intermediate orbitals in the optimization and the finally localized orbitals are all orthogonormal.

 Examples: